FREE shipping to on qualifying orders when you spend or more. All prices ex. VAT.

 Jablonski diagram

-Bold lines represent the base energy of each state (v0), with additional vibrational energy states in lighter grey lines above this (v1, v2, v,etc).
 The ground state is represented as S0 as spin angular momentum S=0 in the ground state.
-When an electron enters an excited state, it can have different spin multiplicity, depending if total spin angular momentum has been conserved.
-If spin has been conserved, this is a singlet excited state (S1).
-However, angular momentum is not conserved, then the electron enters a triplet energy state (T1).
-The excited singlet and triplet states are represented in Jablonski diagrams with different columns, as shown in the diagram above.
+When an electron enters an excited state, it can have different spin multiplicity, depending on if total spin angular momentum has been conserved.
+If spin has been conserved, the electron is said to be in a singlet excited state (S1).
+If angular momentum is not conserved, then the electron enters a triplet energy state (T1).

-Energy Transitions on Jablonski Diagrams
+How to Show Energy Transitions on a Jablonski Diagram

+Energy transitions are shown on Jablonski diagrams using either straight or wavy arrows.
 Radiative transitions (such as absorption and fluorescence) are shown with straight arrows, while non-radiative transitions (such as internal conversion and intersystem crossing) tend to be depicted as wavy arrows.

 Jablonski diagram depicting different electronic transitions